Adam Thielen Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Recent Performances

-- In last week's matchup with the 49ers, Thielen reeled in five passes for 62 yards and scored two touchdowns while being targeted seven times.
+- In last week's game against the 49ers, Thielen was targeted seven times and racked up five catches for 62 yards and scored two touchdowns.

-- Thielen has 18 receptions (on 24 targets) for 209 yards and three touchdowns in his last three games, averaging 69.7 yards per game.
+- Thielen has chipped in with 18 grabs for 209 yards and three touchdowns during his last three games.
+He was targeted 24 times and put up 69.7 receiving yards per game.

 Thielen's Minnesota Teammates